At least 23 people dead, 140 injured in violent clashes between rival militias in Libyan capital of Tripoli - KRDO

 By Eyad Kourdi, CNN

 Intense fighting erupted in the capital overnight as rival factions exchanged intense gunfire and several loud explosions resounded across the city.
-Pictures and videos circulating on social media show the extent of the clashes in Libya as dozens of buildings, including residential buildings, have been destroyed, with several cars smashed and burned.
+Pictures and videos circulating on social media show the extent of the clashes with dozens of buildings, including residential ones, destroyed and several cars smashed and burned.

 Libya has been split between warring factions since 2014, following the 2011 NATO-backed uprising against Moammar Gadhafi.

-The UN-backed Government of National Unity said in a statement posted on its official Facebook page the clashes “were triggered by a military group firing random fire at a convoy passing in the Zawia Street area, while armed groups were gathering at the 27th gate west of Tripoli and the Jebs Gate south of Tripoli.”
+The UN-backed Government of National Unity (GNU) said on its official Facebook page the clashes “were triggered by a military group firing randomly at a convoy passing in the Zawia Street area, while armed groups were gathering at the 27th gate west of Tripoli and the Jebs Gate south of Tripoli.”

 Bashagha has been trying to enter and take over Tripoli as he claims the GNU is illegal and should step aside.
-The GNU, however, refused and claimed power should be handed peacefully through elections, not force.
+The GNU has refused and claimed power should be handed peacefully through elections, not force.

 The municipality of Tripoli held both the UN-recognized Government of National Accord and the Libyan National Army responsible for the deteriorating situation in the capital, according to Libyan News Agency LANA, the official news agency of the internationally recognized government.